gooallen/project-raspberry-pi-workspace/README.md

 ```
 - connect Ethernet and power and wait about two minutes
 - configure network with **Advaned IP Scanner** and **puTTY**
-- get ip address of Raspberry Pi and connect with puTTY
+- get ip address of Raspberry Pi and connect with puTTY (mine is 192.168.0.15)

 ### Raspberry Pi Configuration Tool